braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 ## Timing clarifications

-You can look back up to 14 days for your churn prediction.
-Your "churn" definition and time window for any `Last Made Purchase` / `Last Used App` / `Last Did Custom Event` filters in the Prediction Audience definition cannot add up to more than 30 days.
+You can look back up to 60 days for your churn prediction.
+Your Prediction Window and time window for any `Last Made Purchase` / `Last Used App` / `Last Did Custom Event` filters in the Prediction Audience definition cannot add up to more than 30 days.

 For example, if you define churn as not starting a session in the past ten days, then your Prediction Audience can be based on up to 20 days of data.